Patient in Japan confirmed as having new viru... | Taiwan News

 Officials in Wuhan said last weekend 41 people had pneumonia caused by the new coronavirus and a 61-year-old man had died — China's first known death from the virus.
 The World Health Organization also has said it was consulting with Thai and Chinese health authorities after a case was reported in Thailand of a Chinese traveler.

-The ministry said the man told officials he did not go to the fish market in Wuhan linked to the pneumonia outbreak, but had “close contact” with at least one person with pneumonia symptoms at a place where he stayed during the visit.
-Ministry officials are checking further the patient's activity and people he had contacts in China and in Japan since his return.
+Eiji Hinoshita, an official at the ministry's infectious disease section, told reporters that the man told officials he did not go to the fish market in Wuhan linked to the pneumonia outbreak, but had “close contact” with at least one person with pneumonia symptoms at a place where he stayed during the visit.
+Ministry officials are checking further the patient's activity and people he had contacts in China and in Japan since his return, Hinoshita said.

 The news just ahead of the lunar new year when many Chinese tourists are expected to travel.
+The ministry is urging those visiting or returning from Wuhan to wear masks and promptly go to medical institutions if they have coughs and fever.
 But officials said the virus is not considered highly contagious and just passing by or talking to patients would not be a concern.

 China has sought to play down speculation that it could be a reappearance of the SARS epidemic, which killed hundreds in 2002 and 2003.